 On March 7, 2003 we entered into a Master Closing Agreement with Oculus Pharmaceuticals, Inc. and the UAB Research Foundation, or UAB, related to certain intellectual property and technology rights licensed by us from UAB.
-Pursuant to the agreement, we are obligated to issue UAB shares of our common stock with a value equal to \$1,500,000 upon the achievement of a certain milestone and based upon the fair market value of our common stock at the time the milestone is achieved.
+Pursuant to the agreement, we are obligated to issue UAB shares of our common stock with a value equal to \$1.5 million upon the achievement of a certain milestone and based upon the fair market value of our common stock at the time the milestone is achieved.
 We currently do not anticipate achieving this milestone in the foreseeable future and do not anticipate issuing these shares.

-Our manufacturing operations in Singapore, which commenced in October 2005, have been supported by grants from EDB, which provide partial reimbursement of qualifying costs arising from research and development projects relating to our manufacturing process.
-To remain eligible for future reimbursement, we are required to maintain a significant and increasing manufacturing and research and development presence in Singapore.
+Our manufacturing operations in Singapore, which commenced in October 2005, have generated incentive grant payments from EDB for our research, development and manufacturing activity in Singapore.
+To remain eligible for future incentive grant payments, we are required to maintain a significant and increasing manufacturing and research and development presence in Singapore.
 Under our current grant agreements with EDB, we expect our spending related to these grant agreements to increase in order to maintain our manufacturing facility in Singapore.
 Future expenditures related to these grant agreements have not been included in the contractual obligations table above as the amounts of future expenditures, if any, and the timing of when they will be incurred are still indeterminable.